Boldo: benefits, dosage, contraindications

 Digestive spasms ✪✪✪✪✪

-Boldo is renowned for its antispasmodic effects, particularly useful in treating gastrointestinal spasms.
-According to EMA recommendations, Boldo is used for the symptomatic relief of dyspepsia and mild spasmodic disorders of the gastrointestinal tract, confirming its historical use and benefits in managing digestive issues.
+Boldo is recognized for its antispasmodic effects, particularly useful in the treatment of gastrointestinal spasms.
+According to EMA recommendations, boldo is used for the symptomatic relief of dyspepsia and mild spasmodic disorders of the gastrointestinal tract, confirming its historical use and benefits in the management of digestive disorders.nnnnnnnnnnnn

 Posologie